ktorio/ktor-documentation/topics/creating_http_apis.md

 ```
 {src="snippets/tutorial-http-api/src/main/kotlin/com/example/routes/OrderRoutes.kt" lines="28-38"}

-A small thing to note here is that we are not limited to suffixes of routes for parameters – as we can see, it's absolutely possible to have a section in the middle be a route parameter (`/order/{id}/total`).
+A small thing to note here is that we are not limited to suffixes of routes for parameters – as we can see, it's absolutely possible to have a section in the middle be a path parameter (`/order/{id}/total`).

 ### Register the routes {id="register-order-routes"}